opentaps/open-climate-investing/book/New-Asset-Classes.md

 Regulatory risk: Will compliance programs continue to accept your technology and project type?
 Will net metering be repealed?
 Will you be able to get permits for rolling out the projects?

 Counterparty risk: If you are investing in projects to provide energy or generate carbon credits, who are you selling to, and what is the risk of their defaulting?

+Currency risk: In case it's in another country, especially less developed one.

 Liquidity risk: If these are long term projects, will you be able to sell them when you need money for something else?
 If you are planning to finance them, how will your funding counterparty mark your positions for collateral?